brendongray/brendongray-portfolio/final_project_BrendonGray.md

 * **Conflict:**
   * **Point one:** In Pittsburgh, the federal government used lending policies in the 1930s and 1940s to systematic deny access to homeownership to non-white communities and especially Black communities.
   * **Point two:** The consequences are still borne in the market today.
 More importantly, the effects on people today.
 * **Resolution:** There are ways for you to find out ways you have benefitted from these policies in Pittsburgh.
-There are local, state, and federal policies that can start to work against this denial of homeownership.
+There are also local, state, and federal policies that can start to work against this denial of homeownership.

 # Initial Sketches

-Maps
+**Header 1:** The Pittsburgh housing market.

+Map of average house sale price by census tract.

+**Header 2:** History of Housing Policy

+Timeline of housing policy in Pittsburgh.
+3-4 cards with images and text.

+All HOLC zones.

+Breakdown of differences across redlined grades.

   - Overall maps with hover
   - Focus on specific neighborhoods